Women speaking in the assembly . . . is it proper? Hit Counter

 silent in the assemblies.
 They are not allowed to speak, but must be in submission, as the law says.
 If they want to inquire about something, they should ask their own husbands at home; for it is disgraceful for a woman to speak in the assembly."

-What "law" is Shaul speaking of here?
+What "law" is Paul speaking of here?
+There is no such law.
 I've not found any TORAH prohibition which forbids women from speaking in a group-study of Torah.
 Could it have been an Oral Law (Talmud) tradition that clung to this Pharisee of Pharisees?
 Possibly, but there are more likely possibilities.
-Every scholar's commentary on this subject stumbles in the dark to find a shred of evidence in Torah against women speaking, so the "law" which Shaul seems to be citing about women not speaking could be a social norm in that time and place.
-To Shaul (or whoever monked with the text) it may have been "disgraceful" for a woman to speak in the assembly, but he also seems to be using the word "law".
+Every scholar's commentary on this subject stumbles in the dark to find a shred of evidence in Torah against women speaking, so the "law" which Paul seems to be citing about women not speaking could be a social norm in that time and place.
+To Paul (or whoever monked with the text) it may have been "disgraceful" for a woman to speak in the assembly, but he also seems to be using the word "law".
 The Greek word "law" in this sentence is #3551, NOMOS - and generally is defined as LAW.
-However it can mean principal, or RULE.
-In that life-setting, it may have been an acceptable RULE or principle to wear a toga and go barefoot into an eating establishment.
-That would not be acceptable today, in most modern, civilized areas of the world.
-It should be clear that people can't pick and choose which Commandment to obey, but Shaul's writings are twisted constantly to say what people want to hear; to negate a Commandment, or make NEW ones.
-Shaul doesn't have the authority to ADD or TAKE AWAY from the Torah, yet in practice that's exactly what we see people doing with his writings.
-Someone ELSE may have done this, as we'll see.
-Keep your mind open to the possibility that monks may have caused certain doctrinal details to appear in the Greek texts, to give their behavior credibility.
+However it can mean principal, norm, or rule.
+In a given life-setting, it could be a rule or principle to wear a toga and go barefoot into an eating establishment.
+That would not be acceptable today in certain areas of the world.
+It should be clear that people can't pick and choose which Commandment to obey, but Paul's writings are twisted constantly to say what people want to hear; to negate a Commandment, or make new ones.
+Paul doesn't have the authority to ADD or TAKE AWAY from the Torah, yet in practice that's exactly what we see people doing with his writings.

-When Yahuah clearly declares we are NOT TO WORK, but rather to rest on the seventh day of each week as He rested, many people dodge obeying this and explain it away.
-But, when Shaul declares that women are NOT TO SPEAK, even though Yahuah didn't mention it, THAT RULE THEY WANT TO ENFORCE.
+When Yahuah declares we are NOT TO WORK, but rest on the seventh day of each week as He rested, many people dodge obeying this and explain it away.
+But, when Paul declares that women are NOT TO SPEAK, even though Yahuah didn't mention it, THAT RULE THEY WANT TO ENFORCE.

-Here's proof that marriage exists in the animal kingdom:
+Here's evidence that marriage exists in the animal kingdom:

-No one is sure about Shaul's marital experience, but we assume he was single for the latter part of his life.
-Personally, I'd rather take advice on marriage from someone who has at least been married, and even more preferably from someone who is in a successful relationship.
-In the Scripture quoted above, "they should ask their own husbands at home", "they" would be women in the assembly, and married in order to have "husbands at home".
-Shaul doesn't assume that any woman in the assembly would be unmarried if we take this verse to its logical conclusion, yet in other places he clearly recommends "singleness".
-Taken as a whole, Shaul's advice sends mixed messages (or whoever monked with the text didn't clean up their mess very well).
+No one is sure about Paul's marital experience, but we assume he was single for the latter part of his life.
+He spoke of the other apostles having wives.
+Most would rather take advice on marriage from someone who has been married, and preferably from someone who is in a successful relationship.
+In the Scripture quoted above,"they should ask their own husbands at home", "they" would be women in the assembly.
+They would also have to be married in order to have "husbands at home".
+Paul doesn't assume that any woman in the assembly would be unmarried if we take this verse to its logical conclusion, yet in other places he clearly recommends "singleness".
 His personal advice can be different from yours, or mine, and yet we can still accept one another.
-One person may want to wear a hat, another may show up without one - no big deal.
+One person may want to wear a hat, another may not want to wear one - no need to freak-out.
+What if you brought your girlfriend to a fellowship and she asked a question?
+We need to remember to see things from Yahusha's point of view, and be gentle and tenderhearted toward everyone.

-What we have today that we know as the "gospels" and letters of the earliest disciples of Yahushua were all passed down to us through what is known as the "Alexandrian Cult".
+What we have today that we know as the "gospels" and letters of the earliest disciples of Yahusha were all passed down to us through what is known as the "Alexandrian Cult".
 These were early "church fathers" such as Origen, Augustine, Chrysostom, and many others.
 It started during the second century with Marcion and Irenaeus.
 They chose what was "in" and what was "out" -- and they fiddled and tweaked what was accepted, but you'll have to study about that for yourself.
-From what they passed down to us in the Greek today, which only dates back to the 4th century at the most, Shaul would apparently forbid women in the assembly to open their mouths; I want to hear the Voice of Yahushua no matter who it is that is speaking.
+From what they passed down to us in the Greek today, which only dates back to the 4th century at the most, Paul would apparently forbid women in the assembly to open their mouths; I want to hear the Voice of Yahusha no matter who it is that is speaking.
 Some "leaders" prefer that young children and babies be kept out of the assembly, to minimize the crying and disruption.
-I vote that we accept all, and let the women speak, answer questions, and live with it -- like the male lion is doing in the photo above!
+I vote that we accept all, and let the women speak, answer questions, and like it -- like the male lion is doing in the photo above.
 I recognize what men have done to this planet.
 I also recognize the blazing intellect that my wife has.
 If I were to have to live without her wisdom, I'd be in serious trouble.
-This coming August 18, 2006 we'll have been married for 33 years.
+As of August 18, 2013 we've been married for 40 years.
 She learns things from me, however it's a 2-way street in our house.

 Acts 21:5